-By now you’ll have set your summer active goal.
-To make sure you achieve it, there are some savvy things you can do to set yourself up to succeed.
+To make sure you achieve them, there are some savvy things you can do to set yourself up to succeed.
 Even better, these tactics work regardless of whether your objective is fitness, work or health-related.

 Process not perfection